Forms of remuneration

 Short-term incentives are based on the individual employee's contribution to the respective Group company's profitability and on individual performance.
 The performance criteria and contribution assessment are generally based on an individual performance analysis combined with relevant business unit and/or business area performance as well as with the overall result of the company, the division and/or Sampo Group.

 In Sampo plc, employees participate either in an annual short-term incentive program where the maximum payout corresponds to 2-12 months' fixed salary or in an annual profit-sharing program where the maximum payout corresponds to 1 month’s fixed salary.
-The programs are triggered by an underlying performance criterion of Sampo Group (during 2022, earnings per share EPS), below which payout will be zero.
+The programs are triggered by an underlying performance criterion of Sampo Group (during 2023, insurance service result per share), below which payout will be zero.
 The programs include a personnel fund element, applicable to Finnish employees.
 In addition to these short-term programs, discretionary one-time cash payments may be used to reward for exceptionally good performance.

 In If Group, the majority of the employees participate in an annual profit-sharing program with a fixed maximum payout.
 Managers and key specialists participate in an annual short-term incentive program where the maximum payout is 10-100 per cent of the annual fixed salary.
 Both programs are triggered by the net profit of If Group.
 Sales personnel may participate in annual sales incentive programs, which are capped at a maximum amount.
 In addition to these short-term programs, discretionary one-time cash payments may be used to reward for exceptionally good performance.